auraoupa/perf-pangeo-deployments/README.md

 I will first request the same amount of cores and memory than for the previous deployment.

-Two possibilities : I can ask 2 nodes on the Qdev1 queue (2 cores in total) or 2 cores in Qdev4 or Qfull among the 4 or 16 available, what will change is the memory.
+Two possibilities when asking for 2 cores : I can ask 2 nodes on the Qdev1 queue (2 cores in total) or 2 cores in Qdev4 or Qfull among the 4 or 16 available, what will change is the memory.

 The results are :